 An experienced Ocala drunk driving accident lawyer at Steven A. Bagen & Associates, P.A. can protect your rights and stand up to insurance companies for you.
 Among our case results, we recovered $2,500,000 for a client who suffered injuries because of a drunk semi-truck driver, and we strive to hold other impaired drivers fully accountable.

 Don’t risk your drunk driving civil claim to just any Ocala drunk driving accident attorney.
 Instead, contact Steven A. Bagen & Associates, P.A., to meet with a skilled attorney to discuss your claim as soon as possible.
-The longer you wait to reach out, the more necessary evidence supporting your claim might disappear.
+The longer you wait to reach out after a Florida drunk driving accident, the more necessary evidence supporting your claim might disappear.
 Having an attorney on your side as soon as possible increases the chances of you recovering the financial compensation you deserve.